exosphere-project/exosphere/contributing.md

 ## Core Contributor Onboarding

-Feel empowered to ignore everything below until making your _third or subsequent_ contribution to Exosphere.
+Feel empowered to ignore this section until making your _third or subsequent_ contribution to Exosphere.

+### Development Environment Setup

+In addition to [Running Exosphere For Development Work](docs/run-exosphere.md#for-development-work), we recommend that you set up the following.

+- **`elm-format` on save**
+  - [configure your editor](https://github.com/avh4/elm-format#editor-integration) to apply code formatting whenever you save a file.
+  - If you save files often, you save yourself a lot of typing and indenting work.
+  - Similarly, if you find yourself editing `js`, `json`, or `html` files, you can [enable Prettier integration](https://prettier.io/docs/en/editors.html) to automatically format those.
+- **`husky` pre-push hook**
+  - Run `npm install` and `npm prepare` to set up `husky` in your development environment.
+  - When you try to `git push`, husky will run these, and stop the push if anything fails:
+    - unit tests in `tests/`
+    - `elm-analyse` static analysis tool
+    - `elm-format` Elm code formatter
+    - `prettier` JavaScript, JSON, and HTML formatter
+  - This will catch many common issues long before GitLab's CI pipeline does.

 ### Submitting a Contribution

 When creating a merge request (MR), please assign it to yourself, and begin the title with `Draft: ` until you believe it passes the MR Quality Checklist below.
-Then, mark the MR as ready (i.e. remove the `Draft: ` prefix).
+Then, remove the `Draft: ` prefix to mark the MR as ready.

-Maintainers are happy to provide guidance, even if your MR is in early draft status.
+Maintainers are happy to provide guidance, even if your MR is an early draft.
 Feel free to ask in chat.
 You can also add someone to the "Reviewers" section to request review from a specific person.
 (Leave the MR assigned to yourself.)

 MRs are generally reviewed within 1-2 working days.
 An MR should be merged as soon as it is approved by two maintainers, and it has a passing CI pipeline (see below).
 The two-maintainer rule is occasionally relaxed for periods of decreased maintainer availability.